HAVIT HV-KB389L RGB review

 Backlight Hotkeys Confusing

 The HV-KB389L is similarly a full-sized mechanical keyboard, but the style of it is what really sets it apart.
-Lets dive into the photos of this keyboard so you can see just how unique it is.
+As with all of our mechanical keyboard reviews, we’ll start by showing you the hands-on unboxing of the keyboard an then move on to the actual review.

 HAVIT HV-KB389L RGB Unboxing